altruios/namshubettulpa/public/namshubettuple/restructuring.md

 ~The elevator door gave a ding and the light above lit~ "F::Martha!"
 ~She had started to turn her head~
-"R::Backwards Martha - keep you're eyes on the guard - long as you can see him."
+'R::Backwards Martha - keep your eyes on the guard - long as you can see him.'
 *Martha straightened her neck and stepped backwards towards Felix* *The doors swung open, Felix and Martha stepped inside* ~Moments later, when the door was closed, and they're eyes could move again:~